 Puglia, also referred to as the heel of Italy, is perhaps one of Italy’s best kept secrets.
 Located in southeast Italy and with over 800km of coastline, this region is the perfect combination of all the things you love about Italy but with half the crowds.
-It’s totally different than other parts of Italy and a complete polar opposite of the Dolomites region of the north.
+It’s totally different than other parts of Italy like Lake Como, Siciliy or the Tuscany wine region, and is complete polar opposite of the Dolomites region of the north.
 We spent almost a week road tripping through the region and I am still swooning over our time there.
 From the ridiculously cute towns to tropical style beaches, to the delicious food and wine, we did everything I could have asked for.

 While it’s definitely possible to visit one or two of the towns over a weekend, we wanted to spend more time exploring as much of the region as we could.
 This post will go into detail how I planned my itinerary, which towns I visited, and what I did.
 Of course, it’s likely your own timelines will differ from mine but hopefully this post will give you ideas of how to plan and inspiration for your own trip!